 The Sheikh Zayed Academy for Boys is a US curriculum school in central Abu Dhabi.
 Although predominantly attended by Emirati students, it is open to other nationalities.
-The school is highly rated, achieving a Very Good rating from ADEK on its second inspection.
+The school is highly rated, achieving a Very Good rating from ADEK on its second inspection which it repeated with the 2021-22 inspection.

-The school accepts both boys and girls from KG1 to Grade 3, and boys only from Grades 4 to 11 with plans for natural growth up to Grade 12 in the next academic year.
+The school accepts both boys and girls from KG1 to Grade 3, and boys only from Grades 4 to 12.
 Although the vast majority of students are from the local Emirati community, the school offers places to other nationalities.

 Maintaining an appreciation for the UAE's international community and world at large, the school’s vision aims to secure the future of the UAE by "providing strong community role-models who understand their heritage and traditions and are also equipped with the skills and life-long learning dispositions necessary to embrace the challenges of tomorrow and to take on leading roles."

-At the time of the most recent ADEK inspection, in 2017-18, some 1047 students attended the school with 93% of students UAE nationals, 2% of students from Jordan, and 1% each from Egypt and the USA.
-Approximately 10% of students have been identified with some form of additional learning need.
-ADEK's inspectors found that "The identification and support of SEN students is an example of best practice."
-As would be expected with a relatively new school, most students are in the KG and Primary sections (70%), whilst the Middle school section and first grade of High school account for 30%.
+At the time of the most recent ADEK inspection, in 2021-22, some 1,340 students attended the school with 93% of students UAE nationals, and the remaining students from Jordan, Egypt and the USA.
+Close to 6% of students have been identified with some form of additional learning need.
+ADEK's inspectors found, in the 2017-18 inspection, that "the identification and support of SEN students is an example of best practice."

-Students are taught by some 79 teachers, supported by a further 30 teaching assistants.
-A teacher:student ratio of 1:12 should ensure that students receive individualised attention and curriculum enhancements where required.
+Students are taught by some 130 teachers (mainly from the UK, despite this being a US curriculum school), supported by a further 43 teaching assistants.
+A teacher:student ratio of 1:11 should ensure that students receive individualised attention and curriculum enhancements where required.
 Although teacher turnover at 19% appears to be on the high side, this appears to be driven by recruitment of additional staff, rather than staff leaving the school.

-SZPAB offers a US curriculum following the Massachusetts State Standards.
-The school is accredited by NEASC, the New England Association of School and Colleges, which ensures that the High School Diploma which is awarded to Grade 12 students is recognised and accepted at US colleges and universities.
-SZPAB is one of a relatively small number of US curriculum schools in the Emirate of Abu Dhabi to have sought such accreditation, although it is a requirement for all US curriculum schools in Dubai.
+SZPAB offers a US curriculum following the Massachusetts State Common Core Standards.
+The school is accredited by NEASC, the New England Association of School and Colleges, which ensures that the High School Diploma awarded to Grade 12 students is recognised and accepted at US colleges and universities.

 The school says that it is "an American Curriculum school, with a strong Arabic and Islamic approach, with emphasis on local culture and awareness and with programs such as UAE National Studies and My Identity."
 Its aim is summed up in the school’s motto: "Honoring the past.
 Educating for the future."